 6. Reach out to alumni.

-Check if the college/university has a local alumni group (Google search) and if so, reach out to them and ask if there is anyone willing to meet with you for an informal informational interview.
-Use this meeting as an opportunity to learn more about the school, and demonstrate your interest in attending.
+Check if the college/university has a local alumni group (Google search).
+If so, reach out to them and ask if anyone is willing to meet with you for an informal informational interview.
+Use this meeting to learn more about the school, and demonstrate your interest in attending.

 7. Use social media.

 Use social media to your advantage.
-Don’t be afraid to follow your waitlist school on FB, Instagram, Snap or other social channels, or Tweet to them your desire to attend.
+Don’t be afraid to follow your waitlist school on FB, Instagram, Snap, or other social channels, or Tweet to them about your desire to attend.